 The Excellent View from the 360° Customer Perspective

 An Integrated Marketing Cloud helps sales and marketing teams access the wealth of valuable customer data and tools to help make those insights actionable.
-The integration allows monitor how a customer moves through both the marketing and sales processes and provides insight into what motivates clients to convert.
+The integration allows monitoring of how a customer moves through both the marketing and sales processes and provides insight into what motivates clients to convert.